joelparkerhenderson/demo-rust-axum/README.md

 You learned how to:

-* Create a project using Rust and the Axum web framework.
+* Create a project using Rust and the axum web framework.

-* Create Axum router routes and their handler functions.
+* Create axum router routes and their handler functions.

 * Create responses with HTTP status code OK and HTML text.

 * Create functionality for HTTP GET and HTTP POST.

-* Use Axum extractors for query parameters and path parameters.
+* Use axum extractors for query parameters and path parameters.

 * Create a data store and access it using RESTful routes.